vitran96/evershop-docs/docs/development/knowledge-base/configuration-guide.md

 In EverShop, some of the configurations can be done from the admin panel like Payment method, Shipment method, Taxes… We will learn more about these items in our user guide document.

-In this section, we will focus on the configuration for development.
+In this section, we will focus on the configuration from the `config/` directory.
+This directory contains the configuration files for the application.

 Under the hood, EverShop makes use of [config package](https://www.npmjs.com/package/config) to handle the configuration.